 Android game development is a dream job for many people and an exciting hobby for others.
 The games industry is booming and has been outperforming the film industry for years now.
 In 2020 the combined games industry was valued at $162.32 dollars.
 That’s expected to grow to $295.63 billion by 2026.
-The largest share of that pie belonged to mobile games, which is estimated to account for roughly 46% of total market share.
+The largest share of that pie belongs to mobile games, which is estimated to account for roughly 46% of total market share.

 And here’s the best part: Android game development is probably much easier than you think.
 Depending on the type of game you wish to create, there are a number of extremely powerful tools available that also make the process simple.
 Android is also arguably the simplest platform to get started with, thanks to the minimal barriers to entry and the huge ready-made market.